 You can renew online provided you do not have any unpaid traffic tickets or delinquency fees.
 This will be posted on your renewal notice.

-- The last five dights of your vehicle identification number (VIN)
+- The last 5 digits of your vehicle identification number (VIN).

-- Payment to cover renewal fee (credit, debit, or ATM card, or checking account number)
+- Payment to cover your renewal fee (credit, debit, or ATM card, or checking account number).

 - Your registration renewal form.
 If your address has changed, print your new address on the form.